roots/docs/bedrock/composer.md

 Whenever you add a new plugin or update the WP version, run `composer update` to install your new packages.

 `plugins`, and `mu-plugins` are Git ignored by default since Composer manages them.
-If you want to add something to those folders that *isn't* managed by Composer, you need to update `.gitignore` to whitelist them:
+If you want to add something to those folders that *isn't- managed by Composer, you need to update `.gitignore` to whitelist them:

 `!web/app/plugins/plugin-name`